Abdy-me/useful-tools-for-students/README.md

 <!-- [vines23] will write this section -->

 ## Notion
-* Notion helps in combination ofthe following into one workspace:
+* Notion is a platform that assists
+with:
+   -  Note taking and documentation
- -  Task management
+   -  project and task management
- -  Databases
+   -  Databases and formula
- -  Ai tools
- -  collaboration
+   -  collaboration and integration
+   -  It also offers Ai assistance

 ## Canva
 <!-- [haniumusalama] will write this section -->